indapa/resume/Amit_Indap_resume.md

 Experience
 ----------

+## Principal Scientist
+Pfizer Cancer Vaccines and Immunotherapeutics
+San Deigo, California
+May 2019 - current

 ## Senior Scientist
+Pfizer Cancer Vaccines and Immunotherapeutics
-Pfizer San Diego, California
+San Deigo, California
-September 2016 - current
+September 2016 - April 2019

-- Responsible for bioinformatics analyses in support of cancer and prophylactic vaccine programs
+- Responsible for bioinformatics analyses in support of preclincal cancer vaccine programs

-- Implemented diverse repoitoire of analytical pipelines for long-read denovo assembly, RNA-seq, epitope prediction
+- Implemented diverse repoitoire of analytical pipelines for long-read denovo assembly, bulk RNA-seq, epitope prediction

 - Identified gene candidates for cell line engineering through the analysis of transcriptome profiling

-- Identified antigen candidates for in-vitro and in-vivo testing in support of vaccine development using epitope prediction, transcriptome profiling, and mutation identification
+- Identified antigen candidates for in-vitro and in-vivo testing in support of cancer vaccine development using epitope prediction, transcriptome profiling, and somatic mutation identification of murine and human data sets

 - Developed interactive RShiny web applications for exploratory data analysis of epitope prediction data and automation of              laboratory processes